onc-healthit/API-102/docs/g10-criterion.md

 - No additional clarifications.

+*Additional Clarifications to the (g)(10) CCG:*

+- For subsequent connections, certified Health IT Modules are not required to issue a new refresh token, but must issue a refresh token valid for a new period of no less than three months.
+Whether the application receives a “new” refresh token is an implementation decision left to the health IT developer, as long as the “refreshed” refresh token is valid for a new period of no less than three months.

+!!! info "Refresh Tokens and Clients "Capable of Storing a Client Secret""
+    As specified in <a target = "_blank" href = "https://tools.ietf.org/html/rfc6749">RFC 6749 (OAuth 2.0)</a> and the <a target = "_blank" href = "http://hl7.org/fhir/smart-app-launch/">HL7® SMART Application Launch Framework Implementation Guide Release 1.0.0 (SMART IG)</a>, authorization servers send and receive refresh tokens from their clients in two different parts of an OAuth 2.0 flow.
+First, after resource owner authorization, the authorization server sends an initial refresh token to the client with the initial access token.
+Second, when an access token has expired and needs to be refreshed, a client exchanges a refresh token for a new access token and optionally another refresh token, which occurs without user authorization.
+During both exchanges, security is increased (i.e. protecting against leaked refresh tokens) for `confidential` clients that have a client secret used for client authentication.
+The (g)(10) criterion paragraphs at § 170.315(g)(10)(v)(A)(1)(ii) and § 170.315(g)(10)(v)(A)(2)(ii) require that clients “capable of storing a client secret” must be given refresh tokens during both of these parts of the OAuth 2.0 flow.
+Requiring that such clients be given a refresh token valid for a new period of three months during this second part of the OAuth 2.0 flow enables indefinite persistent access without the need for user re-authorization.

 ### Authentication / Authorization for Multiple Patient Services - § 170.315(g)(10)(V)(B)
 **Regulation text**: (B) Authentication and authorization for system scopes.
 Authentication and authorization must occur during the process of granting an application access to patient data in accordance with the “SMART Backend Services: Authorization Guide” section of the implementation specification adopted in § 170.215(a)(4) and the application must be issued a valid access token.